gehoumi/terraform-google-ciscoasav-vm/README.md

 # Terraform-google-ciscoasav-vm
 Terraform module to deploy Cisco ASAv on GCP

-The ASAv requires a minimum of 3 interfaces.
-This module will deploy a Cisco ASAv in GCP with 3 interfaces.
+The ASAv in this module requires a minimum of 3 interfaces.
+The module will deploy a Cisco ASAv in GCP with 3 interfaces.

 This module will: